mokth/merpV3/README.md

-ERP LITE is mobile-enabled with :
+ERP LITE is mobile-enabled with:

 Sales Order
 Delivery Order